Probate (uncontested with all assets in the UK)

 As you will understand it is not until we have a better idea of the nature of a deceased person's estate: the assets they owned; their family circumstances and the provisions of their Will that we can provide an individual estimate of costs and that is why we offer an initial half hour consultation for free.
-In some circumstances it may be possible to agree a fixed fee but if not, the basis of our charge is an hourly rate plus VAT and VAT is chargeable on all of our legal fees and some disbursements.
+In some circumstances it may be possible to agree a fixed fee but if not, the basis of our charge is an hourly rate plus VAT at 20% and VAT is chargeable on all of our legal fees and some disbursements.

 Set out below are estimates of our fees:-